-EPISODE 02: Selecting an ecommerce platform
+EPISODE 02: Selecting the right ecommerce platform for your SMB

 Join us as our digital agency launches an ecommerce company and the challenges we — and you — are going to face along the way.
 This series will focus on solving the complicated minutia involved in starting a direct-to-consumer business.

 Ongoing topics will include; Getting Started, Selecting an Ecommerce Platform, Product Development, Branding, Market Research, Customer Challenges, Overhead, Operations, Marketing, Inventory, and Customer Service.

 The following is a transcript of the cross-conversation streaming in the above media:

 Today we're talking about picking the right e-commerce platform for a small or medium sized business.
 I think it's important to back up a little bit and talk about the history of ecommerce platforms in general.
 There's really three different categories here.
 There's custom, there's hosted platforms, and there's software as a service platforms where you're really subscribing to it.
 Going back 20 years, there was no such thing as Shopify or BigCommerce, or any of the other platforms that are out there today.
 Ecommerce was few and far between when we got started.
 When we were first approached to build our very first shopping cart site, we had to do that all custom.
 We couldn't pick something off the shelf.
 Software as a service really wasn't even a concept back then.
 So we built from scratch.
 Over and over and over again, we built custom shopping solutions for clients.
 Up until about four or five years ago, we were still doing that.
 I do think there's still some rare, some unique situations where you may have to do that, but generally speaking, that's starting to go away.
 It's just really not cost-effective to do that anymore.
 But, but yeah, for 15 plus years, we built what we needed.
 We always piggybacked off the last project or effort that we put forward and we had some pretty good stuff, but it was a lot of work.